Lepton pair production from a hot and dense QCD medium in the presence of an arbitrary magnetic field: Introduction

 It is a well-known and well-explored fact that the properties of such many particle systems in extreme conditions are embedded in the correlation function (CF) and its spectral representation~\cite{Forster:1975pm,Callen:1951vq,Kubo:1957mj}.
-The spatial part of the CF contains information on the mass and width, whereas the temporal part captures the response of the conserved density fluctuations.
 Now, while propagating through the magnetised hot and/or dense medium the vacuum properties of any particle is bound to be affected, which in turn modifies the spatial and temporal CFs.
 Hence studying the structure of the correlation function and the corresponding spectral representation are of immense importance.
 For example the vector-vector current CF is associated with the differential thermal cross section for the dilepton production rate (DR)~\cite{Weldon:1990iw}.
 The estimation of DR is of great importance, particularly because of the lepton pair leaving the fire ball with minimum interaction and thus carrying less contaminated information of the stage when it is created.
+Also, considering the short lifetime of the magnetic field produced in HIC, DR, being a relatively early observable, becomes an even more relevant signature of the magnetized medium.
+DR is a static quantity which acts as an input in the space-time evolution to obtain the dilepton spectra, the corresponding dynamic quantity which can be compared with the experimental data.